 If you read the previous article, you will know that inflammation caused by immune dysfunction can wreak havoc on not only your thyroid gland but your brain too.
 As inflammatory levels rise, brain function goes down.
 I would even go as far as stating that inflammation is the biggest contributing factor to brain fog.

 Here is a question with an interesting answer – What makes up 85% of your total brain volume?
 I’ll give you a hint: it’s not neurons!
 It’s actually immune responsive cells called glial cells.
 For every one neuron you have there are eight or nine glial cells surrounding it.
 These cells are highly immune responsive and can interfere with proper neuronal function.
 They are the reason why you might have decreased brain function during bouts of sickness or some people get emerging symptoms weeks or months after a head injury.
-Order Tramadol From Canada .
+One study looked at inflammatory compounds and how they affect thyroid hormone .
 They found that not only do these things inhibit the hypothalamus and pituitary gland, but they also interfere with the receptor site sensitivity for thyroid hormone.
 Cortisol (an adrenal hormone) has also been shown to do this very same inhibitory action on the hypothalamus, the pituitary and the thyroid receptors.
 The best to decrease inflammation is to avoid any unnecessary immune reactivity and immune triggers.
 This means modifying anything in your diet and lifestyle that may be contributing to inflammation.
 The two biggest changes you can make are: an anti-inflammatory diet and reducing toxic exposure.
 Another way you to enhance brain function as well as adrenal function is to control blood sugar levels.
 Note: There will be an article on how the adrenal glands can affect the thyroid later in this series.

 The brain is without a doubt the organ in the body that is most sensitive to blood sugar.
-Fluctuations in blood glucose not only have a direct impact on brain function, Cheap Tramadol Online.
+Fluctuations in blood glucose not only have a direct impact on brain function, but it can also drastically effect plasma levels of amino acids.
 Remember amino acids make neurotransmitters which are essential for proper neuronal function and therefore proper brain function.
 The best way to tell if you have any related blood sugar issues is if you simply have energy fluctuations throughout the day.
 These can occur at any time, but most commonly we see the fluctuations happen around 3 – 5 pm.
 The best thing you can do for controlling blood sugar (whether it be high or low) is to eat frequently and to make sure a good amount of protein/fats are included every time you eat.